Global Cold Chain Alliance (GCCA)

 International Refrigerated Transportation Association (IRTA)

-It is the policy of IARW, WFLO, IRTA, and IACSC ("the associations") to comply strictly with all federal and state antitrust laws and to require its staff and members to do so without exception in the discharge of any activity carried on by the associations or under the associations’ names.
+It is the policy of the Global Cold Chain Alliance and affiliated organizations IARW, IRTA, CEBA, GCCF (“the associations”) to comply strictly with all federal and state antitrust laws and to require its staff and members to do so without exception in the discharge of any activity carried on by the associations or under the associations’ names.
 No meeting may be held in the name or under the auspices of the associations without staff counsel present.

 What Are the Antitrust Laws?